Aloha & happy Tuesday! I hope everyone had a relaxing holiday weekend.

 You all know that I’m very.. generous with the camera(s) so after narrowing down thousands of photos and hours of footage, this is the final result.
 A long vlog and a blog-post so long that I had to break it up into two parts after completing, ha!
 Part one today will be the first leg of our Hawaiian vacation on the lush island of Maui, grab a snack and get comfy – I’ll chat and reminiscence as we go!
 Part two in O’ahu will be posted tomorrow so don’t forget to check back! xo

-We knew that we wouldn’t be spending much time in our room during our stay in Maui because we had so much on our to-do list so when we were looking to book a hotel we went in with the intentions of just finding a place to sleep.
-Everyone knows that Hawaii is super expensive so we steered clear of the big box luxury resorts and searched for something more boutique-y.
-We ended up booking a room at the Hale Pau Hana Beach Resort in Kihei.. it turned out that it was a condo rental not so much a hotel, and it gave us so much more than we expected (or needed, to be honest).
+We knew that we wouldn’t be spending much time in our room during our stay in Maui because we had so much on our to-do list so when we were looking to book a hotel we steered clear of the big box luxury resorts and searched for something more boutique-y.
+We ended up booking a room at the Hale Pau Hana Beach Resort in Kihei.. it turned out that it was a condo rental not so much a hotel, and it gave us so much more than we expected (or needed, to be honest)!!
 The unit was extremely comfortable and well kept with a full kitchen and two full bathrooms.
 It felt very home-y and as you can tell by the sprawled newspaper and grocery bags below, we made ourselves right at home!
-My order of two eggs, toast, and some fruit at Denny’s across the street was $13 so we had an EFF THAT moment and got our own breakfast groceries for our stay since we had the full kitchen anyways!
+We went grocery shopping for basics when we arrived and made ourselves breakfast in the full kitchen most days!
 It’s steps away from the beach, as you’ll see below.
-The Hale Pau Hana is perfect for families and you can’t beat the price or location; so unless I’m looking for a pampered getaway in the future where I don’t plan on leaving the room much, I absolutely will be staying here every time I visit Maui.
+The Hale Pau Hana is perfect for families and you can’t beat the price or location; so unless I’m looking for a pampered resort-y getaway in the future where I don’t plan on leaving the room much, I absolutely will be staying here every time I visit Maui.

 Again, you can’t beat the location!
 All we had to do was cross the street to rent some snorkel/board-gear!